 I have a Bachelor of Arts in Speech Communication from the University of Waterloo.
 In terms of employment history I’ve done a lot of things: I’ve worked in retail, sales, hospitality, I’m a certified bartender, and have done support for consumer products.
 Generally in the past I’ve worked in service-related jobs.

-So what do you do currently and what are your main responsibilities?
+What do you do currently, and what are your main responsibilities?

-I’m the Team Lead for our Support group.
+I’m the Manager for our Support group.
 I ensure that all incoming requests are handled in a timely manner and that the highest level of support is offered to all clients.
-Escalated issues are brought to my attention, and I work with other departments to resolve issues quickly.
-I also take the time to review issues to identify if there are any process changes we can make sure other customers don’t have the same problems.
+Escalated issues are brought to my attention, and I work with other departments to resolve them quickly.
+I also take the time to review common obstacles, to identify if there are any processes we can change, to ensure other customers don’t run into the same concerns.

 Have your responsibilities expanded since you started working here at Angus?

-I started working at Angus over 8 years ago and in that time, my responsibilities have changed significantly.
+I started working at Angus over 12 years ago and in that time, my responsibilities have changed significantly.
 My knowledge of processes, resources, and the system itself has helped me grow within the company and explore different departments.
-So while I have had various responsibilities while immersing myself in different roles at Angus Systems, my primary focus has stayed and will stay the same: help the customer / team as best as I possibly can.
+While I have had various responsibilities while immersing myself in different roles at Angus Systems, my primary focus has stayed and will stay the same: help the customer/team as best as I possibly can.

 What do you like most about working at Angus Systems?